What is wage theft?

 It can happen by mistake, but in many instances, wage theft is a deliberate action taken by your boss to steal money that you are rightly and lawfully entitled to.

-Wage theft is so prevalent in some industries, including retail, fast food and hospitality, that is now considered ‘the norm’.
+Wage theft is prevalent in many industries, including retail, fast food, hair and beauty and hospitality.

 The national minimum wage